-Bike Parking CAPACITY Maximize the number of bike stalls for the available space to accommodate more cyclists.
+BIKE PARKING CAPACITY Maximize the number of bike stalls for the available space to accommodate more cyclists.
 FUNCTIONALITY Ensure that each rack contains ample space to lock up a full-sized bike, and that your setup leaves maneuvering space for those locking bikes.
 LOCATION Bike parking should be easy to locate and access.
 It is difficult to haul a bike up a staircase, so use a ramp when possible.
-EASE OF USE Wall-mounted racks allow for more bikes in a smaller area, but are harder to use for individuals who cannot lift a bike above their head.
-(Some wall-mounted systems allow the user to brace the bike seat against themselves and roll it up the wall to the rack.)
+EASE OF USE Some bike racks better accommodate sturdy bike locks.
+For enhanced security, consider installing an enclosed bike cage with key fob access.
 SECURITY Some bike racks better accommodate sturdy bike locks.
 For enhanced security, consider installing an enclosed bike cage with key fob access.
 WEATHER PROTECTION Ensure that your bike parking provides protection from the elements.